ride-app/go/README.md

 ### Connect Interceptors

-Located in `pkg/connect-interceptors`, this package provides interceptors for handling Firebase authentication and panic situations in your Go applications built with [connect](https://connect.build).
+Located in `pkg/connect-interceptors`, this package provides interceptors for handling panic situations in your Go applications built with [connect](https://connect.build).

+### Connect Middlewares

+Located in `pkg/connect-interceptors`, this package provides middlewares for handling Firebase authentication in your Go applications built with [connect](https://connect.build).

 ### Logger